danqi123/pandemic_alert_model_social_media/README.md

-    │   ├── Combined                    <- The final results of trend analysis (Combined trace) │   ├── Google_Trends               <- The final results of trend analysis (Google Trends) │   ├── Twitter                     <- The final results of trend analysis (Twitter) │   ├── Knowledge_graph             <- The final results of hypergeometric test.
+    │   ├── Combined                    <- The final results of trend analysis (Combined trace) │   ├── Google_Trends               <- The final results of trend analysis (Google Trends) │   ├── Twitter                     <- The final results of trend analysis (Twitter) │   ├── Knowledge_graph             <- The final results of the hypergeometric test.
-    │   ├── processed                   <- The retrieval Google Trends/ Twitter longitudinal datasets and symptoms with German translations.
+    │   ├── processed                   <- The retrieval of Google Trends/ Twitter longitudinal datasets and symptoms with German translations.
     │   └── raw                         <- The raw data of surveillance gold standards (confirmed cases, deaths, and hospitalization.)
     │
     ├── models                          <- Contains the optimal hyperparameters for constructing retrained models.